Bruce Weyhrauch

+Bruce Weyhrauch is an American attorney and former politician who represented Juneau's District 4 in the Alaska State House, Alaska, United States.

 Education and career

-After receiving his BS in natural resource planning and engineering from Humboldt State University, Weyhrauch matriculated at the Northwestern School of Law of Lewis and Clark College, where he served as the editor-in-chief of Environmental Law.
-His publications during this period include "Operation Exodus: The United States Government’s Program to Intercept Illegal Export of High Technology" (Computer Law Journal, 1986).
+Weyhrauch received his BS in natural resource planning and engineering from Humboldt State University and his JD from Lewis and Clark College, where he served as the editor-in-chief of Environmental Law.

-Maintaining an active presence in his community, he has served as an officer or director on the Board of Directors of the Foundation For End of Life Care, Inc.; Chapel-by-the-Lake, Inc.; Rotary International, Juneau Shooting Sports Foundation, Inc.; Juneau Economic Development Council; Big Brothers/Big Sisters Board of Directors; and the AWARE Women's Shelter.
-Weyhrauch has held positions with the Juneau Port Authority, the Juneau Economic Development Council, and the City and Borough of Juneau Board of Equalization.
-An Eagle Scout, Weyhrauch has served in numerous capacities and on the Boy Scouts of America's Southeast Alaska Council Executive Board.
+Weyhrauch has operated a law office in Juneau for nearly three decades.
+His practice focuses on regulatory and government affairs, including labor relations and natural resources.

 Indictment, conviction and Supreme Court case reversal

 In May 2007, Weyhrauch, along with fellow Republican state House members Pete Kott and Vic Kohring, were charged in connection with a scandal involving oilfield service company VECO attempting to buy government favors in Alaska.
 The ensuing investigation led to the widely publicized indictment, trial and convictions of United States Senator Ted Stevens in October 2008, and the indictments and convictions of former representatives Tom Anderson and Beverly Masek and state Senator John Cowdery, as well as VECO chairman Bill Allen and vice president Richard Smith.
 Alaska businessmen/lobbyists Bill Weimar (former for-profit halfway house owner), Bill Bobrick, and Jim Clark, chief of staff for former governor Frank Murkowski, also were indicted and convicted.
 Clark's guilty plea and sentence were later vacated before he was ordered to report to custody.

 Weyrauch had been charged with bribery, extortion, conspiracy and mail fraud.
 After being found guilty in a trial, on October 15, 2007, he was sentenced to five years in prison.
 He appealed, and subsequently his proceedings were granted an indefinite stay while issues involved were re-examined by the U.S. Supreme Court.
 This was followed by Weyhrauch prevailing at the Supreme Court on a challenge to the honest services fraud statute.
 His case was decided on June 24, 2010, in association with the similar Skilling v.
 United States and Conrad Black case decisions.

 Weyhrauch's federal case was remanded to the 9th Circuit Court of Appeal, and as a result of this re-examination, all federal charges were dismissed.
 He pleaded guilty to a misdemeanor lobbying violation, was given a suspended sentence and probation, and was fined $1,000.
 It was estimated he had spent $300,000 on his defense.